DATE: January 17, 2018

 - Heads of Bureaus, (the ASM serving as the bureau head for Departmental Offices), and the offices of inspectors general within the Department, shall, with respect to those bureaus and offices which they supervise, exercise leadership to assure that acquisition, utilization, management, and disposition of real property conform to GSA, OMB and Departmental policies and requirements.
 Reference TD P 72-02 for further details on the Heads of Bureaus responsibilities.

 - Senior Real Property Officer (SRPO) shall be responsible, on an ongoing basis, for monitoring to ensure that real property assets are managed consistent with GSA and FRPC guidance.
 The SRPO shall also perform responsibilities set forth by EO 13327.
 The SRPO also serves as the chair of the Treasury Operations Executive Council (Executive Council).
-The Executive Council works to assist with policy development, oversees Bureau’s implementation of this Directive, works to resolve Department-wide related policy concerns, enhance performance of Treasury facilities, and to implement Reduce the Footprint strategies.
+The Executive Council works to assist with policy development, oversees Bureau’s implementation of federal real property policies and this Directive, and works to resolve Department-wide related policy concerns and enhance performance of Treasury facilities.
 Reference TD P 72-02 for further details on the SRPO responsibilities.

 - IMPLEMENTATION.
 See TD P 72-02.